tim-schuermann/tim-schuermann.github.io/projects/vgf_elevators.md

 | Working | 16178 | 0 |
 | Not working | 6 | 2389 |

+The data used for training and testing currently encompasses the third quarter of 2023.
+Regularly scheduled model updates on a quarterly basis are planned, with the option for intermediate retraining based on data drift indicators.

 ### Related repositories
 For more details on the project, see [Elevator Accessibility Project]().